Joris-van-der-Wel/domv-popup/README.md

 domv-popup
 ==========
-Display DOM elements with fixed position (a popup) relative to an \"owning\" element.
+Display DOM elements with fixed position (a popup) relative to an "owning" element.
 This is a neat workaround for stacking context limitations in CSS (z-index, overflow:hidden, et cetera)

 This is a CommonJS module, you will need to use [browserify](http://browserify.org/).